Brest tramway: Cost

 In 2010, the cost increased to €338 million, and eventually to €383 million in 2012.

+In 2025, the estimated cost for Line B was €225 million, jointly funded by Brest Métropole, the French government, the Bretagne région, the city of Brest, the European Union and the Agence de l’Eau Loire Océan.

 Trilingualism

 The network has the distinction among French trams of being trilingual; French, English and Breton.
 This trilingualism is found in audio announcements, card headers, station names, timetables, ticket distributors and various technical information on board trains.

 The organizations affiliated with the promotion of the Breton culture such as the Aï'ta and Sked argued that the Brest metropolis has not kept its commitments, particularly with regard to audio announcements, whose versions in Breton are rarely broadcast or only at the terminuses, or even tickets where the choice of Breton was still not active one year after commissioning, and that it even disappeared from certain equipment in 2013.